the age of seven Caroll started her music training playing the classical

 contemporary music in wonderful arrangements.

-The new album "Caroll Vanwelden Sings Shakespeare Sonnets" came out
+The new album "Caroll Vanwelden Sings Shakespeare Sonnets"

 under the label Jazz 'N' Arts.